ToluA001/Grade-calculator/README.md

 All versions are full documented and I did receive help from my cse partner Bryson up until v6 or so.
 I do one day hope to fully develope it has an app and publish it to the general public.
 I'm not gonna lie it is kinda a mess as of when I'm writing thiis (6/12/22) but i hope to continue working and develping it.
+To see what the lastest version of the Grade Calc is go to the branch "Lastest Version".